‘Black Panther’ debuts at top of Chinese mainland box office to mixed reviews

 While Zuo acknowledged that a number of recent Oscar-winning films with black leads like Twelve Years a Slave and Moonlight failed to screen in the Chinese mainland, he said that the reasons behind this have nothing to do with race.

-"Actually, many African American stars such as Will Smith, Halle Berry, Zoe Saldana, Morgan Freeman and Denzel Washington are very popular in China and a lot of their works were introduced into the mainland market," Zuo said.
+"Actually, many African American stars such as Will Smith, Halle Berry, Zoe Saldana, Morgan Freeman and Denzel Washington are very popular in China and a lot of their works have been introduced into the mainland market," Zuo said.

-With the film's social impact in the US making headlines in the news, some moviegoers in China may have been turned off by the politicized accusations built up around the film.
+With the film's social impact in the US making headlines in the news, some moviegoers in China may have been turned off by the politicized atmosphere that has formed around the film.
 In response, many Chinese netizens have suggested Chinese moviegoers should look beyond the film's political implications.